OlivierLAVAUD/SIMPLON-DEV-IA-BRIEF-7/README.md

 Feel free to explore and interact with the different features of the dashboard to gain insights into real estate and financial data.

 # Technical Aspects
-dash_req.py is a interface code (connecteur)to decalare endpoints API functions for Dasboard (using api_client with helpful python package requets) dashboard_voltaire use dash declarative langage with callbacks
+api_client.py is a generic function to get information about endpoints using python package requests) dash_req.py is a interface connector program used to decalare endpoints API functions for Dasboard dashboard_voltaire use dash langage with callbacks